Nola ties mark with 10 Ks in row, but Mets rally past Phils - WTMJ

 UP NEXT

-Phillies LHP Matt Moore (0-1, 7.36 ERA) was set to start the nightcap against LHP David Peterson (2-5, 5.31).
+Phillies LHP Matt Moore (0-1, 7.36 ERA) started the nightcap against LHP David Peterson (2-5, 5.31).
 Moore came off the 10-day injured list Wednesday.
 He had been sidelined since May 21 with lower back spasms, and hadn’t started in the majors since April 17.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports